-Assistance with ADL and delegated nursing acts that can be provided before the member leaves home for the medical appointment or upon his or her return home do not support the need for the PCW to accompany the member to the medical appointment.
-For the PCW to accompany the member to the medical appointment.
+Assistance with ADL and delegated nursing acts that can be provided before the member leaves home for the medical appointment or upon his or her return home for the medical appointment or upon his or her return home do not support the need for the PCW to accompany the member to the medical appointment.
 For the PCW to accompany the member to the medical appointment, documentation must include the ADL, the delegated nursing acts, and the medical necessity for the provision of the ADL and delegated nursing acts while the PCW accompanies the member to the medical appointment.